Topics Map > Policy

 Guidelines, Roles, and Responsibilities

 After the initial implementation of Lumen Programs, Student Learning Assessment (SLA) and Academic Planning and Institutional Research (APIR) offices received feedback that the learning outcomes process was confusing.
 SLA and APIR created a roles and responsibilities document for Lumen Programs and determined it would be helpful for one in Lumen Courses as well.
-The Clarification of Guidelines and Roles for Learning Outcomes in Lumen Courses (pdf) document explains the basic principles for learning outcomes in Lumen Courses and the role of SLA and APIR.

 Individual study courses are different from group instruction courses in that they do not have a pre-defined curriculum.
 Proposals to create or change an individual study course must still go through the regular course proposal process.